 Neck pain is a condition that is no stranger to everyone.
 Most of us would have experienced pain or stiffness in our neck from a bad night’s sleep or an accidental sprain.
 While neck pain usually goes away after a few days, there are some cases where the pain points to an injury or illness that requires medical attention.

-In our latest article, we speak to Ms. Sum Qing Faye, Senior Physiotherapist from Farrer Park Rehab Centre to find out more about the causes of chronic neck pain and how it can be managed.
+In our latest article, we speak our Senior Physiotherapist Sum Qing Faye to find out more about the causes of chronic neck pain and how it can be managed.

 According to Ms. Sum, there are many causes of neck pain.
 These may be categorized into mechanical (traumatic or non-traumatic) and non-mechanical (infection or disease-related).